ville-solja/kukkohelper/README.md

-# kukkohelper
+# KukkoHelper

 ## General
 This discord bot is created originally for Kylmät Kukot game groups server in order to implement key features for the community.

-### Streamer features
+## Streamer features
 #### Notification
 Users that have role Role-Streamer will have bot announce when they start streaming.

-#### Invite link
-Streamer receives DM from kukkohelper which contains a invite link to server.
-This invite link only grants temporary access to channels stream-chat & stream-voice.
-Original idea was that low view count streamers who aren't often looking at their twitch chat could invite the viewers to participate in VoIP chat.

 ## Commands
 ### !help